 How Much Does a Privacy Fence Cost?

-While a wide-open backyard has a certain appeal, adding a privacy fence can provide security and seclusion to your outdoor living space.
-Privacy fence costs can vary, but they average around $2,791.
+While a wide-open backyard has a certain appeal, adding a privacy fence can provide security and seclusion.
+Privacy fence costs can vary, but they range between $1,500 and $8,000 with the average homeowner paying $2,700.

-Keeping the backyard protected from the prying eyes of neighbors—even neighbors you love—can help make it a relaxing oasis.
+Keeping the backyard protected from the prying eyes of neighbors—even friendly ones—can help make it a relaxing oasis.
 Some landscapes are suited for tall rows of trees or hedges, but for many, an attractive privacy fence can offer a secluded space and a lovely background for plantings or playscapes.
-Fencing can be a significant investment, so it’s important to budget carefully and consider the additional costs, such as permits, excavation, installation, and finish.
-It’s a worthwhile investment: Sturdy, nice-looking fencing can increase curb appeal, as home buyers with children or pets often consider fencing to be a must-have, and it can increase your own enjoyment of your backyard.
-Privacy fence cost is dependent on a lot of choices you’ll make about the purpose, style, and size of the fence, so there are many opportunities to customize the project.
+Fencing can be a significant investment, so it’s important for homeowners to budget carefully and consider the additional costs, such as permits, excavation, installation, and finish.
+It’s a worthwhile investment: Sturdy, nice-looking fencing can increase curb appeal, as home buyers with children or pets often consider fencing to be a must-have, and it can increase the homeowner’s own enjoyment of their backyard.
+According to Angi, privacy fence cost ranges from $1,500 to $8,000, with a wood privacy fence costing an average of $2,700.
+The exact privacy fence cost is dependent on a lot of choices a homeowner makeo about the purpose, style, and size of the fence, so there are many opportunities to customize the project.
 These variables are explained below.

 How to Calculate Privacy Fence Cost

-There are many styles of fencing available for homeowners to choose from, so once you’ve measured your yard, you can adjust your budget and the estimated total cost based on the materials you select and the height of the fence.
-For a basic calculation, consider the following:
+There are many styles of fencing available to choose from, so once the homeowner has measured their yard, they can adjust their budget and the estimated total cost based on the materials they select and the height of the fence.
+For a basic calculation, homeowners will want to consider the following:

 - Measure the area you’d like to enclose.
 Take into consideration the location of the property lines and how far inside them the local code requires a fence to be installed.
 This is the linear footage of fencing you’ll need.